-Gum disease is an infection of the tissues that support your teeth.
-Because gum disease is usually painless, you may not know you have it.
-Also called periodontal disease, gum disease is caused by plaque, a bacterium that is constantly forming on our teeth.
+Top 5 Symptoms of Gum DiseasePeriodontal disease, better known as gum disease, is an infection of the tissues that support your teeth.
+Because gum disease is usually painless, you may not even know that you have it.
+Gum disease is caused by plaque, a bacterium that is constantly forming on our teeth.

+Gum disease is the term used for two types of gum infection, gingivitis and periodontitis.
 The early stage of gum disease is called gingivitis.
-If you have gingivitis, your gums may become red, swollen and bleed easily.
-At this stage, the disease is still reversible and can usually be eliminated by a professional cleaning at your dental office, followed by daily brushing and flossing. >> Learn more about Laser Gum Therapy
+Gingivitis is the milder form of gum disease that results in inflammation and bleeding of the gums, and is preventable and reversible.
+At this stage, the disease is still reversible and can usually be eliminated by a professional dental cleaning at your dental office, followed by regular daily brushing and flossing.

-Anyone can have Periodontitis
+Anyone Can Have Periodontitis

 Aggressive periodontitis is a highly destructive form of periodontal disease that occurs in patients who are otherwise healthy.
 Common features include rapid loss of tissue and bone and may occur in some areas of the mouth, or in the entire mouth.